 The Bolton girls told their story today at Family Promise’s annual “Our Promise to Children” breakfast.
-The event took place at Canoe Brook Country Club and raised over $100,000.
+The event took place at Canoe Brook Country Club.

 “My family is whole again,” said Shauna, 18.
 “We have a home.
 We aren’t moving around.
 My parents are working to make ends meet.
 But we would not have this opportunity if it weren’t for Family Promise.”

 Shauna, a senior at UCTech in Scotch Plains, plans to attend the University of Connecticut on a scholarship this fall.

 The Boltons’ story is not uncommon.
 Guests at today’s breakfast also heard from a working mother of two who holds a graduate degree but became homeless after she left an unsafe apartment that threatened the health of her son.